dpaniukov/dpaniukov.github.io/_posts/2016-08-01-three-level-analysis-with-fsl-and-ants-3.md

 {% endhighlight %}

 Below we will be getting copes, varcopes and masks for subjects.
-Note there will be just two subjects, but in real project there will be many more.
+Note there will be just two subjects, but in the real project, there will be many more.
 Also, recall that in the previous parts of the tutorial we had two tasks.
 The level 2 contrasts were: task1>baseline, task2>baseline, and task1>task2.
 Hence the copes were saved appropriately.

 {% highlight python %}
 subj_copes=[]